 3 – Take a stroll in Taitung Forest Park

-Probably the most famous park in Taitung, Taitung Forest Park is a nice place to go for a stroll.
+Probably the most famous park in Taitung, Taitung Forest Park is a nice place to go for a stroll and a top tourist spot.
 Facing the sea and a river, it is more of a man-made park than a wild forest.
 It’s better to have a bicycle to go around the park than to walk, unless you have a lot of time.
 You can rent a bicycle at the park entrance or at the train station.

 There are also 3 lakes inside the park, you can swim in one of them during summer.